haviethung3004/APIC_Parser/README.md

 ### Dependencies

 - Python 3.6+
-- Standard library only (no external dependencies)
+- Standard library only (no external dependencies) for CLI
+- Streamlit and pandas for web interface

 ### Extending the Parser